Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 \section{D-brane charges and K-theory - Part I}

-As we already said, for simplicity we start working assuming the ten-dimensional space-time $S$ to be compact, so that also a D-brane world-volume $WY_{p}$ is compact.
-This seems not physically reasonable, but it has more meaning if we suppose to have performed Wick rotation in space-time, so that we work in a euclidean setting.
-In this setting we loose the physical interpretation of the D-brane world-volume as a volume moving in time and of the charge $q$, actually all the homology class $[q \cdot Y_{p,t}]$, as conserved in time.
+As we already said, for simplicity we start working assuming the ten-dimensional space-time $S$ to be compact, so that also a D-brane world-volumes are compact.
+This seems not physically reasonable, but it has more meaning if we suppose to have performed the Wick rotation in space-time, so that we work in a euclidean setting.
+In this setting we loose the physical interpretation of the D-brane world-volume as a volume moving in time and of the charge $q$ (actually all the homology class $[q \cdot Y_{p,t}]$ for $Y_{p,t}$ the restriction of the world-volume at an instant $t$ in a fixed reference frame) as a charge conserved in time.
 Thus, rather than considering the homology class of the D-brane volume at every instant of time, we prefer to consider the homology class of the entire world-volume in $S$, using standard homology with compact support.
-The physical definition of the charge $q$ is the one we described in minkowskian space-time, but we now work in this setting assuming the homology class $q\cdot WY_{p}$ to be the trajectory charge in the eculidean space-time.
-We will come back soon to the usual picture.